seeniforu/Useful_Repository/README.md

 * [Free Web hosting](#free-hosting-resource)

 ## Take a Look
-* Want to [Create a Portfolio](https://github.com/seeniforu/Useful_Repository/blob/main/Portfolio's.md) to show in interview's
+* Want to [Create a Portfolio](https://github.com/seeniforu/Useful_Repository/blob/main/Portfolio's.md) to Attract Recruiters.
+  * [What is Portfolio](https://learntocodewith.me/posts/portfolio-tips/) and Why you Need it.
+Example of [15 Portfolio](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/) + [30 Portfolio](https://hashnode.com/post/30-web-developer-portfolios-to-inspire-you-cknfx6wdg069kxws1bjjv8mhw) - Interesting Right Start Create One!
 * Want to [Create a Attractive Resume](https://github.com/seeniforu/Useful_Repository/blob/main/Resume%20Templates.md) My Personal Opinion is to use online Free templates which are Attractive and Simple.
 * Here are Some Collection of [GitHub Repos](https://github.com/seeniforu/Useful_Repository/blob/main/Useful%20Githubs.md) I find it very useful.
 * Have a Habit of **Creating Your Own 'Something'** after you got attracted or after learning things, [Must visit Repo](https://github.com/danistefanovic/build-your-own-x) to build on your own X.